RichardWatts/realMRI/PhysicsImaging.rst

    \omega (X) = \gamma (B_0 + G_X X)

 We now listen to the signal being received by our RF receiver coil(s).
 The signal that we measure will contain a range of frequencies.
 The signals coming from the left side of the body (X<0) will have lower frequencies than those coming from the right (X>0).
 However, what we measure is the signal as a function of time (sampling it using an analog-to-digital converter, ADC).
 However, we can calculate which frequencies are hidden within this signal by calculating its Fourier Transform.
-The Fourier transform of a signal as a function of time, :math:`{s(t)}` gives us a signal as a function of frequency, :math:`{s(\omega)}`.
-Since there is a direct, linear relationship between frequency and spatial location along X, :math:`{s(\omega)}` represents the signal as a function of location in X – a line scan through the selected slice.
+The Fourier transform of a signal as a function of time, :math:`{s(t)}` gives us a signal as a function of frequency, :math:`{S(\omega)}`.
+Since there is a direct, linear relationship between frequency and spatial location along X, :math:`{S(\omega)}` represents the signal as a function of location in X – a line scan through the selected slice.
 The scaling between frequency and position is determined by the readout magnetic field gradient strength (in our case, the magnetic field gradient is applied along the X-axis, so the frequency is determined by the X-location).

 The calculation of what frequency corresponds to what location is essentially identical to the frequency calculation for the transmit RF pulse, except now we measure the frequency and want to calculate the location.
 To reuse the calculation outlined previously, if we use a readout gradient strength of 10 mT/m, then if we measure a signal at a frequency of 127,757,032 Hz, then this signal must come from an object (or part of an object) located 40mm in X from the isocenter.